-FOCUS OF AWARD TYPE OF AWARD PRESENTED FOR PRESENTATION EVENT YEAR Caltex Best All Rounder including studies, sport, community involvement, conduct and leadership.
+FOCUS OF AWARD TYPE OF AWARD PRESENTED FOR PRESENTATION EVENT YEAR Caltex Best All Rounder • Presented in acknowledgement of a student's all- round contributions to their school and community.
+Typically they excel across a number of areas including studies, sport, community involvement, conduct and leadership.
 Nominated by the Executive and Year 12 Adviser.
 Year 12 Graduation 12 Alan Waddington Presented to a student who shows exceptional Presentation Day 7-11 Prize for Social Justice interest and concern for social justice issues.
 Nominated by the HSIE faculty.
-Year 12 Graduation 12 Elaine Peterson Prize for Dedication to the Performing Arts Presented to a student who has demonstrated excellent achievement in performing arts (Music, Dance, Drama).
+Year 12 Graduation 12 SPECIAL Elaine Peterson Prize for Dedication to the Performing Arts Presented to a student who has demonstrated excellent achievement in performing arts (Music, Dance, Drama).
 Nominated by the Creative Arts, PDHPE/Dance and English/Drama faculties.
-Year 12 Graduation 12 SPECIAL Janet Cockell Memorial Award for Commitment to Education Presented to a student who has demonstrated an outstanding commitment to their education.
+Year 12 Graduation 12 Janet Cockell Memorial Award for Commitment to Education Presented to a student who has demonstrated an outstanding commitment to their education.
 Year 12 Graduation 12 AWARDS Reuben F. Scarf Presented to a student who has demonstrated Presentation Day 11 Award for Commitment consistent effort and desire to improve in all areas of their schooling life (Year 11 or 12).
 Year 12 Graduation 12 Yr.11 VET Work Placement Prize Provided by VET.
 Presentation Day 11 UWS Outstanding Year 11 Award UWS description: Recognition of academic excellence, leadership and commitment to community.
 Nominated by Executive.
 Presentation Day 11 Sydney University Yr.10 Academic Excellence Outstanding Year 10 student.
 Provided by Sydney University.
-Presentation Day 10 Sydney University Business School Awards chool Year 11 Economics and Year 11 Business Presentation Day 10, 11 Dianne Nicol Prize for Science Presented to a student who has demonstrated excellence in the Independent Science Research Project.
+Presentation Day 10 Sydney University Business School Awards Outstanding students in Year 10 Commerce, Year 11 Economics and Year 11 Business Studies.
+Provided by Sydney University.
+Presentation Day 10, 11 Dianne Nicol Prize for Science Presented to a student who has demonstrated excellence in the Independent Science Research Project.
 Nominated by the Science faculty.
 Presentation Day 10 Isla Wilson Prize Recognising Passion for Writing Nominated by the English faculty.
 Year 12 Graduation 12 Margaret West Prize for Dedication to Ancient, Modern & Extension History Presented for commitment to learning in History.
 Nominated by the HSIE faculty.
-Year 12 Graduation 12 Excellence and Dedication to the Humanities Presented for commitment to learning in the Humanities.
+Year 12 Graduation 12 Excellence and Dedication to the Humanities • Presented for commitment to learning in the Humanities.
 Nominated by the HSIE faculty.
-Year 12 Graduation 12 FACULTY Excellence and Dedication to the Languages Presented for commitment to learning in Languages.
+Year 12 Graduation 12 FACULTY AWARDS FOR EXCELLENCE AND DEDICATION (YEAR 12) Excellence and Dedication to the Languages Presented for commitment to learning in Languages.
 Nominated by the Languages faculty.
-Year 12 Graduation 12 AWARDS FOR EXCELLENCE AND Excellence and Dedication to the Visual Arts Presented for commitment to learning in the Visual Arts.
+Year 12 Graduation 12 Excellence and Dedication to the Visual Arts Presented for commitment to learning in the Visual Arts.
 Nominated by the Creative Arts faculty.
-Year 12 Graduation 12 DEDICATION (YEAR 12) Excellence and Dedication to • Presented for commitment to learning in Maths and/or Science.
-Nominated by the Maths and Year 12 Graduation 12 Excellence and Dedication to Technology and Applied Studies Presented for commitment to learning in TAS.
+Year 12 Graduation 12 Excellence and Dedication to Maths/Science Presented for commitment to learning in Maths and/or Science.
+Nominated by the Maths and Science faculties.
+Year 12 Graduation 12 Excellence and Dedication to Technology and Applied Studies Presented for commitment to learning in TAS.
 Nominated by the TAS faculty.
-Year 12 Graduation 12 ACHPER Student Achievement Award for 1st in PDHPE Australian Council for Health, Physical Education and Recreation award.
+Year 12 Graduation 12 ACHPER Student Achievement Award for 1 st in PDHPE Australian Council for Health, Physical Education and Recreation award.
 Nominated by PDHPE faculty.
-Year 12 Graduation 12 ACHPER Student Achievement Award for 1st in CAFS Australian Council for Health, Physical Education and Recreation award.
+Year 12 Graduation 12 ACHPER Student Achievement Award for 1 st in CAFS Australian Council for Health, Physical Education and Recreation award.
 Nominated by PDHPE faculty.
 Year 12 Graduation 12